LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/adding-your-own-widgets.md

 ## Widget notifications

 It’s important to keep agents informed of activity taking place within widgets while they are handling other tasks.
-For both chat and messaging operations, the Agent Widget SDK has been enhanced to allow notifications to appear in the agent workspace whenever an event occurs in a widget, to ensure agents are alerted as soon as any activity takes place.
+For both chat and messaging operations, the Agent Widget SDK has been enhanced to allow notifications to appear in the Agent Workspace whenever an event occurs in a widget, to ensure agents are alerted as soon as any activity takes place.

 For further information, refer to the [SDK documentation](https://developers.liveperson.com/agent-workspace-sdk-overview.html) in the Developers Community**.**